-If you want to make your meals, faster then you need to change your typical way of cooking.
+If you want to make your meals faster, you need to change your typical way of cooking.
 If you want to experiment and experience new cooking strategies that are quick and easy then a food processor is the first thing that you need to bring instantly.

 What if we tell you that all the cutting, chopping, dicing, slicing, mincing, grating, kneading, and blending can be done using just a single food processor?